brabster/crucible/README.md

 ### Testing a Resource Type

-Although you can test a resource by testing the data structure and validity directly, testing the conversion from the crucible code to a map ready to encode as CloudFormation-valid JSON seems like a good minimal coverage.
-The `crucible.encoding/rewrite-element-data` function performs this encoding for any resource.
-Using this function avoids the noise of creating a valid template just to test that a resource encodes correectly.
+Although you can test a resource by testing the data structure and validity directly, testing the conversion from the crucible code to a map ready to encode as CloudFormation-valid JSON is good minimal coverage.
+The default `clojure.test` behaviour does not pretty-print the `ex-data` map on validation exceptions, which makes testing and debugging validation failures painful.
+A custom assertion `crucible.assertion/resource=` is available to ensure any failure map is pretty-printed.
 See [the resource tests](/test/crucible/aws) for examples.

 ## Overriding JSON Keys